openrewrite/rewrite-migrate-java/README.md

 # Java Migration Recipes

 OpenRewrite provides a set of recipes that will help developers migrate to either Java 11, Java 17, or Java 21.
-These two LTS releases are the most common targets for organizations that are looking to modernize their applications.
+These LTS releases are the most common targets for organizations that are looking to modernize their applications.

 ## Java 11 Migrations